User Case: Why is iPhone Not Letting Me Delete Photos?

 If you solved the issue of the iPhone won’t delete photos, before you begin to delete them from your iPhone, you’d better backup them to another place in case you want them on another day or mistakenly delete some photos.
 In this regard, MultCloud Cloud Transfer is recommended to you.

 MultCloud is used to manage your multiple cloud drives in one place instead of turning to different cloud websites.
-And Cloud Transfer is one of MultCloud’s main functions and it can transfer files from one cloud to another cloud with ease.
+And Cloud Transfer is one of MultCloud’s main functions which can directly transfer files from one cloud to another without downloading.
+Besides, it can help you automatically delete the backed-up photos in iCloud Photos after the backup is done.

 Step 1: Sign up for a free account on the MultCloud website.

-Add iCloud Photos to MultCloud
+Add iCloud Photos and Google Photos to MultCloud

-Add iCloud Photos to MultCloud
+Add iCloud Photos and Google Photos to MultCloud

 Note: To add iCloud Photos to MultCloud, you will additionally go through the two-factor authentication.